hritvik-soni/Geekster-Assignment-FS_10/Doctor-App/README.md

 ## Project Summary

-Instagram Backend is a Assignment to practice mapping , APis and SignIn and SignUP createPost and get post by id in springboot.
+Doctor App is a Assignment to practice mapping , APis and SignIn and SignUP Patient and and schedult appointments springboot.

   #### Features for Employee

+- Create /SignUp patient
-- Create /SignUp user
+- Create /SignUp Doctor
-- SignIn user(Send token on mail for verification)
+- SignIn patient (Send token on mail for verification)
-- SignOut user (Delete token)
+- SignOut patient (Delete token)
-- Create Post (Create the Post using email and token and post link)
+- Create Appointment (Create the Appointment using email and token)
-- Get post by id(get the specific post by providin email, token and post id)
+- Get Appontment by id(get the specific AppontmentS by providin email, token and Appontment id)

 ## Authors